-Sandra B. Moenssens is a licensed mental health counselor and a licensed marriage and family therapist in the state of Florida.
-She is also board certified in professional counseling.
-Sandra received her bachelor’s degree in psychology from American University and received her master’s degree in counseling from Barry University in Orlando, Florida.
+Sandra received her Bachelor’s degree in psychology from American University and received her Master’s degree in counseling from Barry University in Orlando, Florida.
 As a former case manager, child specialist, an intern as a school counselor, and currently as a therapist in private practice, she has been active in the mental health field for nearly two decades.

-Sandra wrote a book on test anxiety titled: Testing Success: Learning to Control Your Anxiety and she is the Owner of Counseling for Your Success where she enjoys conducting workshops to reduce anxiety, and coaching individuals to overcome their fears and anxieties so they will succeed.
-In addition, Sandra is a former instructor at Lake-Sumter Community College: Kids College, where she teaches a leaders-in-training course, helping young men and women to become leaders.
+Sandra wrote a book on test anxiety titled: Testing Success: Learning to Control Your Anxiety.
+She enjoys conducting workshops to reduce anxiety, and coaching individuals to overcome their fears and anxieties so they will and can succeed in achieving their goals.

-Sandra has been listed every year since 2008 in the Marquis Who’s Who in America and every year since 2009 in the Marquis Who’s Who in the World.
-She is a member of the American Association for Marital and Family Therapy, the Association for Play Therapy, and she is the President for the Central Florida Association for Marriage and Family Therapy.
-In addition, she had the honor of being a field-trial contributor to the new Diagnostic and Statistical Manual of Mental Disorder (DSM 5) revision.
+She is a member of the American Association for Marital and Family Therapy, the Association for Play Therapy, and she is the past President for the Central Florida Association for Marriage and Family Therapy.
+In addition, she had the honor of being a field-trial contributor to the Diagnostic and Statistical Manual of Mental Disorder (DSM- 5 Revised.)

 Sandra is the owner/main therapist of Counseling for Your Success and she is currently celebrating her 10th year in Private Practice.
 She feels honored to serve you, your family and the community.